How to File a Travel Insurance Claim

 As we promised you, we will help you with your claim.
 We won’t do everything for you.
 You still need to work with the travel insurance company and gather all the documents.
 Why are there so many denied claims?
 I (Steve) firmly believe that the majority of denied claims are because the insured travelers either received the wrong advice prior to purchase or that they were sold the wrong policy by an uninformed travel insurance seller.
 You get our help with claims.
 We even help you if you didn’t buy from us.

 I don’t have a hollow guarantee like “No Complaint Policy”.
 The truth is that not all travel insurance claims are paid to a customer’s satisfaction.
 Sometimes the travel insurance company makes a mistake (I have gotten these resolved), but other times it’s not a payable claim.
-If you want to Read this scathing Yelp review for a perfect example A big part of that is that we go to great lengths to educate you.
+Read this Aug 18, 2016 Yelp review for a perfect example of what happens when someone assumes what they are doing is covered.
+We go to great lengths to educate you.
 If travel insurance isn’t a good idea for you to buy it, we will tell you not to buy it, If you insist, we will refuse to sell it to you.
 Here are some examples:

 Before you start to whine about having to do all that work, ask yourself “When was the last time my travel agent or a company who sold me travel insurance gave me any service after they had my money?”